duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

+Remove identity names from storage.

-remove identity names from storage
+This function allows a privileged root origin to remove multiple identity names from storage in bulk.

+- `origin` - The origin of the call.
+It must be root.
+- `names` - A vector containing the identity names to be removed from storage.

 ### Utility - 54